Capital Improvement Program

 How do I stay in the loop?

-To stay informed, residents are encouraged to subscribe to Construction Alerts and the Weekly Newsletter to receive updates about imminent work, recently completed projects, and future announcements.
+To stay informed, residents are encouraged to bookmark the City’s Construction Projects page, and subscribe to Albany’s Weekly Newsletter.
+These sources provide information about upcoming work, recently completed projects, and future announcements.

 How is the CIP funded?